Shillington Online terms and conditions.

-- Any long-term sickness (exceeding 9 classes) will need to be discussed with students class nominated Shillington Experience Manager or Director.
+- Any long-term sickness (exceeding 9 or 4 classes) will need to be discussed with students class nominated Shillington Experience Manager or Director.

 - Being late to class is not acceptable.
 If students arrive online within fifteen minutes of a class starting they will be recorded as missing half a class.
 If they arrive any later than fifteen minutes they will be recorded as missing a full class.
 This rule is enforced after break times also.

 - It is your responsibility to discuss any attendance issues with your teacher.
 Students who are in jeopardy of failing the course due to poor attendance will receive a written warning from their nominated Experience Manager.